Achievable logoAchievable logo

 Federal investment adviser laws

-The Series 65 is a state-based exam primarily focused on the Uniform Securities Act (USA), but also focuses on federal laws like the Investment Advisers Act of 1940.
-Investment advisers, which are financial firms in the business of providing advice, are primarily subject to federal or state regulation.
+The Series 65 is a state-based exam that primarily focuses on the Uniform Securities Act (USA), but it also covers federal laws such as the Investment Advisers Act of 1940.
+Investment advisers - financial firms in the business of providing advice - are regulated at either the federal level or the state level.

 In the mid-1990s, the National Securities Market Improvement Act of 1996 (NSMIA) was enacted to reduce over-regulation and promote efficiency in the securities markets.
-Prior to this legislation, investment advisers were required to register with both the SEC and each relevant state administrator (similar to how broker-dealers operate).
-In some circumstances, rules and regulations conflicted at the two different levels, causing confusion among investment advisers (who do you listen to - the state administrator or the SEC?).
-NSMIA effectively divided investment advisers into two different categories: state-registered and federal-covered.
+Before NSMIA, investment advisers often had to register with both the SEC and each relevant state administrator (similar to broker-dealers).
+That created situations where state and federal rules conflicted, leaving advisers unsure which regulator’s rules to follow.
+NSMIA addressed this by drawing a clearer line between two categories of advisers: state-registered and federal-covered.

-NSMIA created the term federal-covered adviser, which is an investment adviser subject to SEC registration and regulation, and excluded from state registration and regulation.
-Although federally covered advisers are not required to register with the state administrator, they are still obligated to provide a notice filing in every state they plan on doing business.
-We’ll discuss more about this type of filing in the next chapter.
+NSMIA created the term federal-covered adviser, meaning an investment adviser that is subject to SEC registration and regulation and is excluded from state registration and regulation.
+Even though a federally covered adviser doesn’t register with the state administrator, it still must submit a notice filing in each state where it plans to do business.
+We’ll cover notice filings in the next chapter.

 • Large investment advisers